rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

         Create new `EsModuleFuture` task and push to `pending_futures` queue
 ```

-In the "complete" step, if there's any error, `EsModuleFuture` will set an exception for this module.
+In the "callback" step, if there's any error, `EsModuleFuture` will set an exception for this module.

 ## Module Caches